cloudogu/k8s-ecosystem/docs/operations/terraform_provisioning_azure_en.md

 In the `setup.json.tftpl` the configuration for the CES can be adjusted.
 Some values are already populated by terraform variables.

+### values.yaml.tftpl

+In the `values.yaml.tftpl` the configuration for the setup Helm-Chart can be adjusted.
+Some values are already populated by terraform variables.

 ### Create Azure Service Principal

 In order for Terraform to manage resources at Azure, a "Service Principal" is needed to grant access.
 A service principal can be created using the Azure CLI:

 ```shell
 az ad sp create-for-rbac --skip-assignment
 ```

 The output of the command looks like this:

 ```json
 {
   "appId": "72c7cffa-2bf0-4025-999c-898054066080",